Whoppers Big and Small in Trump’s Speech

 This is classic dumb guy wedding speech writing: “The chorus of their dating became an earthquake of their love.” – Samantha Bee on Trump’s speech

 With illegal border crossings at the lowest level since 1972, Trump devoted a good portion of his speech to spreading fear of undocumented immigrants.
 But only those from the south.
 There are twice as many immigrant visa “overstays” by Canadians as Mexicans.
-Meanwhile back in the real world, net migration from Mexico is below zero – more are leaving than coming
+Meanwhile back in the real world, net migration from Mexico is below zero – more are leaving than coming.

 Trump claimed our borders are “wide open… for drugs to pour in at a now unprecedented rate.”
 But not only are our borders more secure than ever, our country’s much-publicized opioid addiction problem is the result of pharmaceutical company marketing, not Mexican drug gangs.
 American physicians have legally prescribed enough painkillers – largely in Trump-voting states – to stupefy people enough to, well, elect Trump.